Debian Project News - December 29th, 2014

-Welcome to this year's thirteen issue of DPN, the newsletter for the Debian community.
+Welcome to this year's seventeenth issue of DPN, the newsletter for the Debian community.
 Topics covered in this issue include:

 - Other news